Iran seizes two UAE fishing boats in Gulf, arrests 13

 The three islands of Abu Musa and Greater and Lesser Tunb are claimed by both countries but have been held by Iran since 1971, shortly before the seven Gulf emirates gained full independence from Britain and formed the UAE, now allied with Washington.

-In May, the United Arab Emirates criticised a visit by Iranian lawmakers to the disputed islands.
-(Reporting by Zahra Hosseinian; Editing by Michael Roddy)
+In May, the United Arab Emirates criticized a visit by Iranian lawmakers to the disputed islands.